northle/docs/src/docs/basics/requests.md

 }
 ```

-Alternatively you can read parameter values using method parameters:
+Alternatively you can read parameter values using method params:

 ```ts{5}
 class PostController {